Venture into the Mind of Experts with OSFAS

 Being Modern: What the Enlightenment Can Still Teach Us

 Professor Douglas Moggach, named Distinguished University Professor at the University of Ottawa in 2011, has held the University Research Chair in Political Thought and graduated from Princeton University with a doctorate, which will guide you on your first step to a journey of Enlightenment.

 This internationally renowned political philosopher insists the 18th century Enlightenment was the ultimate turn of the tide.
 In his presentation, Moggach will critically explain this, elaborating that The Enlightenment is far from over.

-Both events will be located at the auditorium of the Main Branch in the Ottawa Public Library.
+Both events will be in the auditorium of the Main Branch of the Ottawa Public Library.

-Bring along friends to share the experience and talk over your new discoveries!
+Bring along friends to share the experience and talk about your discoveries!